al202t/dtac/docs/instructions_captures.rst

 * Execution progress can be seen on console/command prompt.
 * Outputs will be stored in C:\NFV-PreCheck Folder.
 Everytime while execute, it will create a <DATE> folder \ <TIME LT> folder.
 All output files will reside within it.

+* Press - CTRL+C  to terminate the job.
+* Press - Esc or "X" top right button to close.